chryswoods/siremol.org/chryswoods.com/parallel_python/functions.md

 ipython
 ```

-(note that you must be using Python 2 for this workshop and not
-using Python 3.
-Complete this workshop using Python 2, then
-[read about the small changes](python2to3.md) if you are interested
-in using Python 3)

 Functional programming is based on treating a function in the same
 way as you would a variable or object.
 So, to start, we should first
 create a function.
 This will be a simple function that just adds